KathyReid/transformers-city-geelong-2018/transcript.md

 The key questions the city had to tackle at this stage of maturity were things like

-* what data is available?
+* what data is available? - sometimes data is available - in annual reports and such - but it's not *machine readable* - it can't be readily re-used in apps, visualisations and mash-ups.
 * what can we collect?
 * what are the privacy considerations?
 * what format do we store it in.

+PRESENTER: Matt
 SLIDE: Digital Geelong strategy https://kathyreid.github.io/transformers-city-geelong-2018/#/digitalgeelong

 These were codified in mid-2015 into the Digital Geelong strategy, which covered a broad range of digital infrastructure topics.
 The strategy also covered how open data needed to address privacy considerations - ensuring that individuals weren't able to be identified using aggregate data.

-Kathy
+PRESENTER: Kathy
 SLIDE: Choosing data.gov.au as an open data platform

 One of the key decisions at this stage was the adoption of the data.gov.au platform, based on CKAN software, versus data.vic.gov.au, based on Socrata.
-They key drivers for this decision were
+The key drivers for this decision were

 * CKAN was open source - and more readily integrated and adapted
 * Standardisation - all the Councils collect data - we do it differently and we should do it in the same way - including sharing meta data and formats.